Introduction

 Chapter 3 – The Mona Lisa Principle

 When you look closely at our small Giants, one characteristic immediately jumps out at you.
-Like Righteous Babe, they are so intimately connected to the place where they are located it is hard to imagine them being anywhere else…The companies shape the respective communities, and the community shaped them.
+Like Righteous Babe, they are so intimately connected to the place where they are located it is hard to imagine them being anywhere else…The companies shape the respective communities, and the community shapes them.

 The company’s owners and employees have a strong sense of who they are, and where they belong, and how they make a difference to their neighbors, friends, and others they touch.
-In some mysterious way, all that contributes to the buzz around the business, the passion people feel for what they’re doing.
+In some mysterious way, all that contributes to the buzz around the business is the passion people feel for what they’re doing.

-A large company with branches around the country, or around the world, can do all kinds of good works; Can be sensitive to the environment and scrupulous in its ethics; Can donate tremendous amounts of money to worthy causes; Can sponsor dozens of charitable events.
+A large company with branches around the country or around the world can do all kinds of good works; Can be sensitive to the environment and scrupulous in its ethics; Can donate tremendous amounts of money to worthy causes; Can sponsor dozens of charitable events.
 But such a company can’t do- and, more importantly, what its people can’t do – is interact with a particular community on a level that defines them both and provides a uniquely gratifying experience all around.

 “…We also tend to get employees who are young and idealistic, which is another part of being in Ann Arbor.
 They are driven more by how much we contribute to the community than by how much we pay out in bonuses.
 Sure, they want bonuses, and I want them to get the bonus, but people here get more excited about the donations than they do about personal gain, which is nice.
 Of course, that’s partially because many of them are younger and don’t have families to feed in mortgages to pay.”